What is ASCII? The Character Encoding That Started It All

 H = 72, i = 105

-- The difference between upper and lowercase is always 32 (just one bit flip)
+- The difference between uppercase and lowercase is always 32, which is one useful bit difference.

 The ASCII Table